johnHostetter/presentations/README.md

-# presentations: An open-source repository of my slides! :tada:
+# presentations: My open-source slides! :tada:
 This repository contains slides for my presentations, which are created using [manim-slides](https://github.com/jeertmans/manim-slides) and my personal extension called [manim-beamer](https://github.com/johnHostetter/manim-beamer).
 Some slides may even utilize